Home > Business > DTP, CAD, video and graphics > CAD: how to choose the right solution

 Working with your partners

 Take your working environment into account.
 Partners (suppliers and customers) are an integral part of your design chain.
-So take the time to check the compatibility of the formats and the version of the software on offer, to ensure that your relationships last.
+So take the time to check the compatibility of formats and the version of software offered, to ensure that your relationships last.
 Even if the exchange file formats are fairly widespread today (STL, IGES, STEP), it is still possible to encounter problems when opening files.

 The most popular CAD software